pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 We need an image, and the tasks directory - so we'll tell Concourse how to get these things by declaring Resources for them.

-In this case, we'll be downloading them from Pivnet.
+In this case, we'll be downloading the image and the tasks directory from Pivnet.
 Before we can declare the resources themselves, we have to teach Concourse to talk to Pivnet.
 (Many resource types are built in, but this one isn't.)